nutanix/helm/charts/nutanix-csi-storage/README.md

 - LVM Volume supporting multi vdisks volume group
 - NFS dynamic share provisioning
 - iSCSI Auto CHAP Authentication
+- OS independence

 ## Prerequisites

 - Kubernetes 1.13 or later
 - Kubernetes worker nodes must have the iSCSI package installed (Nutanix Volumes only)
-- This chart have been validated on CentOS 7 and Ubuntu 18.04/20.04, behaviour on other distribution can be unexpected
+- This chart have been validated on CentOS 7 and Ubuntu 18.04/20.04, but the new architecture enables easy portability to other distributions.

 ## Installing the Chart